polar-app/polar-app/docs/ROADMAP.md

 - Some type of ad block implemented to avoid showing ads when performing a web capture.

+- thumbnails and favicons of captured documents (and PDF)

+- binary file attachments for the datastore for images and video

+- firebase cloud support for realtime sync

+- Automatic package updates for all platforms

+# Medium Term

 - Fix font / zoom issues at 1.5x.
 In order to do this I need to get access to the webview behind the iframe but if I change the zoom level there it